AGEM Index sees substantial gains in April as it pushes up 20% - CalvinAyre.com

 The AGEM Index has presented its numbers for April and the results show a significant rebound in certain gaming stocks.
 While the gaming world suffers at the hands of the coronavirus, the index actually saw a substantial increase in performance compared to March.
 There is still a lot of work to be done, but the gains indicate that investors are starting to feel good once again with gaming stocks, and are willing to direct more of their funds to companies operating in the space.
 Of course, it doesn’t hurt that stocks took a nosedive in February and March, so investing more now will lead to greater returns.

-The AGEM Index, which tracks 13 manufacturer that work in the gaming sector, improved by 20.3% from March to April, gaining a total of 63.52 points as it made its way to the month-end close of 376.04 points.
+The AGEM (Association of Gaming Equipment Manufacturers) Index, which tracks 13 gaming firms, improved by 20.3% from March to April, gaining a total of 63.52 points as it made its way to the month-end close of 376.04 points.
 This followed a 33.4% drop that had been seen from February to March, indicating “significant stock price increases as global markets began to rebound from the shocks due to the Covid-19 pandemic,” per the index’s creator, the Association of Gaming Equipment Manufacturers (AGEM).

 Compared to a year earlier, though, the April performance was 21.1% lower.
 This means that the gaming industry still has a ways to go before it can say that it has recovered, but at least things are moving in the right direction.
 AGEM added that “all three major U.S. stock indices increased as the Dow Jones Industrial Average and the S&P 500 experienced monthly gains of 11.1 percent and 12.7 percent, respectively.
 The Nasdaq also experienced a gain of 15.5 percent.”